Ligao

-Ligao is 27 km from Legazpi City and 500 km from Manila.
+Ligao is 27 km from Legazpi and 500 km from Manila.

 Etymology

-Ligao was named after the word ticau, an abundant tree that has poisonous leaves used to catch fish from rivers and creeks.
+Ligao was named after the word ticau (Callicarpa candidans), an abundant tree that has poisonous leaves used to catch fish from rivers and creeks.
 Another variation is from the Tagalog word ligaw which means to court or win a woman’s love.
 It was formerly known as Cavasi.